Scott Bakula: Career

 In 2011, Bakula performed a voice cameo in the film Source Code as a slight nod to his character on Quantum Leap, with his catchphrase of "Oh, boy." and appeared in the feature-length documentary The Captains, which was written and directed by William Shatner, Bakula is interviewed by the original Star Trek captain about his life and career leading up to his performances as Captain Jonathan Archer in Star Trek: Enterprise.
 In the movie, Shatner interviews Bakula at his ranch in California where they discuss the pitfalls that come with a career in television.

 In September 2011, Bakula starred in Terrible Advice by Saul Rubinek at the Menier Chocolate Factory.
 In April to May 2012, he guest starred in the last five episodes of Desperate Housewives as Bree Van de Kamp's criminal defense lawyer and third husband.
-In April 2013, he made a guest appearance on Two and a Half Men as a car dealer.
+In April 2013, he made a guest appearance on Two and a Half Men as a sleazy car dealer, Jerry.
 In August 2013, it was announced Bakula would have a recurring role in the first season of HBO's new series Looking.
 He also appeared in the film Geography Club (2013).

 In February 2014, Bakula was cast as the lead in a backdoor pilot for the NCIS spin-off series, NCIS: New Orleans, which began as a two-part episode of its parent series in the spring season of 2014.

 In 2016 Bakula appeared as a guest judge on the HGTV show Brothers Take New Orleans with Property Brothers hosts Jonathan and Drew Scott.

 He made a cameo appearance as himself in the season 12 opening episode of It's Always Sunny in Philadelphia.

+In October 2023, it was announced Bakula would return to the New York stage in the world premiere of The Connector, featuring music and lyrics by Jason Robert Brown and book by Jonathan Marc Sherman, and directed by Daisy Prince.
+The show was performed from January 12, 2024, through March 17 at the MCC Theater.

+In August 2024, Bakula played the title role in a production of Man of La Mancha in Peterborough, New Hampshire.

 Personal life

 Bakula married Krista Neumann in 1981.
 They had two children before divorcing in 1995.
-He married actress Chelsea Field in 2009 after a 15-year relationship.
-Bakula and Field share two children.
+He married actress Chelsea Field in 2009 after a 15-year relationship during which they had two children.

 Bakula says he was "hardly ever home for four and a half seasons" of Quantum Leap, so he chose to prioritize his family life on later projects.
 His Star Trek: Enterprise contract required that filming be completed by 6 p.m. every Wednesday so he could have dinner with his family.
 During filming of NCIS: New Orleans, he returned home to Los Angeles every weekend to spend time with his wife.